Framework Category

 Does your organization conduct risk-based due diligence assessments on prospective suppliers prior to establishing business relationships?

-This question evaluates whether your organization has a systematic process for evaluating potential suppliers based on the risk they may introduce to your business.
+Supplier due diligence is the subject, namely whether you run risk-based assessments of prospective suppliers before entering into business relationships.
 Due diligence should include assessments of suppliers' security practices, financial stability, compliance history, and operational capabilities, with the depth of assessment proportional to the criticality of the supplier relationship and access to sensitive data or systems.

 Does your organization have a formal process to assess the cybersecurity capabilities and risk management practices of potential suppliers before engagement?

-This question evaluates whether your organization conducts due diligence on suppliers' security posture before establishing business relationships.
+Supplier due diligence before engagement is what's being checked, specifically whether you assess a prospective vendor's cybersecurity capabilities and risk practices before signing on.
 A robust supplier assessment process should examine technical security controls, compliance certifications, incident response capabilities, and the supplier's own third-party risk management practices.

 Does your organization perform risk assessments of suppliers against business requirements and cybersecurity standards?